 Make your headlines accurate and enticing—without being clickbait.
 Choose images that grab attention and encourage the reader to look at the excellent content you've created.

 First impressions matter.
 As people click through to your article or decide whether to share it, the impression your website makes is essential.
 Be sure your site is readable and looks good by incorporating enough white space and using headers and subheaders appropriately so your content is accessible to scan/skim.

 Placing social sharing buttons on your site is quick and straightforward.
 They make it easier for your content to be shared.
 Of course, someone could just cut and paste the URL, but it's always best to remove friction and make it as easy as possible for them to spread your content.

 Don't hesitate to ask your audience to share, give you links, leave comments, or post reviews.
 But don't forget that the audience still has to like your content and find it valuable.
-If you've got a solid piece of content that's worth sharing and you give readers a clear call to action to share the piece, they usually will.
+If you've got a solid piece of content worth sharing and give readers a clear call to action to share the piece, they usually will.

 Like the time-honored saw, it's not how short you make it; it's how you make it short.
 Be sure that the introduction to your content moves directly to the point before audience boredom or annoyance can settle in.

 Don't be vague.
 Reveal the facts of your offer, but don't be too technical or confusing.
 Be prudent about using big words in your attempts to be credible.
 Do your research and know your audience.
 As Nathanial Hawthorne once must have said, "Easy reading is damn hard writing."